Find the Cheapest Insurance Quotes in Your Area

 - Best For The Motorcycle Enthusiast: Dairyland

 We reviewed customer satisfaction and financial ratings of insurance companies to determine the top motorcycle insurance companies.
-Both are important factors to consider when chossing a policy.
+Both are important factors to consider when choosing a policy.
 Where some factors weren't available, we looked at the closest available metric to help our evaluation.
 Here are how the major insurers ranked based on four factors: customer satisfaction with the purchase experience, claims process, and financial strength ratings.

 J.D.
-Power does not rate companies based solely on their motorcycle insurance policies, but it does rate them for their Overall Purchase Experience and Overall Claims Satisfaction in evlauating the best auto insurance companies.
+Power does not rate companies based solely on their motorcycle insurance policies, but it does rate them for their Overall Purchase Experience and Overall Claims Satisfaction in evaluating the best auto insurance companies.
 Auto and motorcycle insurance policies are very similar, with the exception of the vehicle they cover.
 These auto insurance ratings might be some indicator of how customers also feel about the motorcycle insurance policies offered by these carriers.

 Many of the large carriers that offer motorcycle insurance in the U.S. are rated well financially by A.M.
 Best and Standard & Poor's (S&P), two prominent rating agencies.
 The difference in financial strength should mean little to the individual consumer, unless a company under consideration is in extremely poor financial condition.